makefinks/manim-generator/README.md

 cp .env.example .env
 ```

 Then edit `.env` and add your API keys.
-Providers available via [openrouter](https://openrouter.ai/) are supported through LiteLLM.
+Providers available via [openrouter](https://openrouter.ai/) are supported through LiteLLM with the prefix openrouter.
+For example `openrouter/openai/gpt-5.1`

+If you configure or have an openai/anthropic API key already configured you can use their respective APIs directly: `openai/gpt-5.1` / `anthropic/claude-sonnet-4-5`

 ## Usage